-During the fall of 2020, Planning staff, with assistance from a planning consulting firm that was funded via a technical assistance grant from the Metropolitan Transportation Commission

-(MTC), held a series of listening sessions with: staff from City departments and the Port of Oakland and other local government agencies, each of the eight City Councilmembers (in some instances comments were given through Council staff on behalf of the Councilmember), the City Administrator, the Mayor, and representatives from 41 community based organizations (CBOs).
+During the fall of 2020, Planning staff, with assistance from a planning consulting firm that was funded via a technical assistance grant from the Metropolitan Transportation Commission (MTC), held a series of listening sessions with: staff from City departments and other local government agencies, each of the eight City Councilmembers (in some instances comments were given through Council staff on behalf of the Councilmember), the City Administrator, the Mayor, and representatives from 41 CBOs.
 The interviews sought to identify key issues that need to be addressed in the General Plan Update and to develop strategies for equitable, meaningful participation.